System/environment duality of nonequilibrium observables: Introduction

 \section{Introduction}

-In a seminal paper \cite{schnak}, J. Schnakenberg engaged in the definition of the fundamental macroscopic observables of NonEquilibrium Statistical Mechanics, grossly conceived as a theory of the internal flows of a system.
-In accordance with modern trends in Quantum Field Theory and its outskirts, where Wilson loops and adiabatic phases play an ever more prominent role, he foresaw circuitations of certain ``connection'' variables as the constraints which prevent a system from relaxing to equilibrium.
-Born out of the study of biophysical systems \cite{hill,schnak2}, and recently finding growing applications to chemical reaction networks, molecular motors and transport phenomena \cite{andrieux,liepelt,faggionato,andrieux2,qians,qian}, his analysis has a deep geometrical and combinatorial content \cite{qiansbook,kalpa}.
-It is the backbone to the comprehension of Non-Equilibrium Steady States (NESSs) \cite{zia,qiansbook}, to which the theory is restricted ---so far.
+In a seminal paper \cite{schnak}, J. Schnakenberg engaged in the definition of the fundamental macroscopic observables of NonEquilibrium Statistical Mechanics, grossly conceived as a theory of the internal flows of a system. \tc{The construction is rooted in algebraic graph theory, where the graph represents the discrete state space of the system and edges represent possible transitions between states.} In accordance with our modern understanding of Quantum Mechanics and Quantum Field Theory, where adiabatic phases and Wilson loops play an ever more prominent role, he interpreted circuitations of certain variables as the constraints which prevent a system from relaxing to equilibrium.
+Born out of the study of biophysical systems \cite{hill,schnak2}, and recently finding growing applications to chemical reaction networks, molecular motors and transport phenomena \cite{polettiniespo,andrieuxA,andrieuxB,liepeltA,liepeltB,faggionato,andrieux2A,andrieux2B,qiansA,qiansB}, his analysis has a deep geometrical and combinatorial content \cite{qiansbook,kalpa,polettinigauge}.
+It is the backbone for the comprehension of Non-Equilibrium Steady States (NESSs) \cite{qiansbook,zia}, to which the theory is so far restricted.

-The aim of this letter is to go beyond NESSs, generalizing Schnakenberg's construction to arbitrary states.
-The complete theory of nonequilibrium observables turns out to enjoy a duality which exchanges the concept of steadiness with that of detailed-balancing of the external forces.
+The aim of this contribution is to go beyond NESSs, generalizing Schnakenberg's construction to arbitrary states.
+The complete theory of nonequilibrium observables turns out to enjoy a duality which exchanges forces with currents, the concept of steadiness with that of detailed-balancing of the external constraints.
+While steadiness is a property of the state of the system, detailed-balancing of the external forces is a property of the state of the environment: whence this contribution's title. \tc{Mathematically, the result is based on a decomposition of bilinear forms (e.g. the so-called {\it entropy production}) and of quadratic forms (e.g. entropy production in the linear regime) defined over the edge vector space of an oriented graph in terms of quantities associated to a basis of cycles and of cocycles constructed starting from a spanning tree of the graph.}

-Duality comes in many flavours in physics.
-Among the first that one encounters: the duality between vectors ---velocities--- and linear forms ---momenta; the Legendre transform which maps the lagrangian into the hamiltonian, pivoting on the bilinear form $\sum_i \dot{q}_i p_i$; the electromagnetic duality, which is the archetypical physical counterpart of Hodge's geometrical theory of differential forms; and, less credited, the electro-technical duality between resistances and condensators, parallel and series reduction, voltage and current laws \cite{iyer}.
-The one that we put forward descends from the latter, abstracting and generalizing it to nonlinear regimes, where Ohm's law does not necessarily hold; but it also resonates with each of the above.
-While the reference physical situation is that of a nonequilibrium system, we will cast our propositions in a very general form.
-In fact, they can be applied to any discretized theory which has a couple of conjugate variables.